echan23/echan23/README.md

-Hi there, I'm Edward, a Computer Science major at the University of Maryland, College Park.
+Hello stranger, you have had to fortune of stumbling across my github.
 Embark with me on my journey towards hitting 315 bench and becoming a CS chad...

 Reach Me